RIAPS/riaps-integration/riaps-x86runtime/README.md

 ```

+### <a name="install-riaps-nodes">4) Installing RIAPS Packages on the Remote RIAPS Nodes</a>

+The downloaded images for the remote nodes do not include the RIAPS packages.
+Once the VM to node communication is in place, `riaps_fab` can be used to install all the RIAPS packages.
+There are two methods for installing the packages: using apt-get (to get the latest releases) or directly installing the .deb packages (used during development of the RIAPS platform).

+To install the latest release, use ```riaps_fab riaps.update```.
+This will pull the release information from the internet, so be sure all remote nodes have network access.

+If the remote nodes do not have internet access or a development package (not yet released) is desired, the deb packages need to be gathered on the development VM before trying to installation.
+To retrieve the packages, pull the appropriate architecture and latest version from
+ https://github.com/RIAPS/riaps-pycom/releases and https://github.com/RIAPS/riaps-timesync/releases.
+From the folder with the desired deb packages, run ```riaps_fab riaps.install```.
+This command will utilize the configured `/etc/riaps/riaps-hosts.conf` file to determine the remote nodes.

+ Another option is to use `scp` to transfer the file to a remote node, login to the remote node and then install using ```sudo dpkg -i <package name>```.

-### <a name="secure-comm">4) Securing Communication Between the VM and Remote RIAPS Nodes</a>
+### <a name="secure-comm">5) Securing Communication Between the VM and Remote RIAPS Nodes</a>

 The ssh keys on the preloaded virtual machine are **NOT SECURE**.
 The ```secure_key``` found in the RIAPS home directory will generate a new set of keys and certificates, then place them on both the VM and indicated remote RIAPS hosts.

 >***IMPORTANT:  Before running this script make sure ALL the remote RIAPS hosts are reachable by using a system check command: ```riaps_fab sys.check```.
 If you are working only on the VM, do not use this script.
 Make sure the VM hostname is listed as the control in the /etc/riaps/riaps-hosts.conf file so that it can be excluded when updating the remote keys.
-The VM is automatically be updated with this `secure_keys` script.
+The VM is automatically updated with this `secure_keys` script.
 If a node is not available when running this script, you can use the `-A` option to add the remote node. ***

 Run this scripts using ```./secure_keys```, optionally add a ```-H <comma separated list of hostnames>``` or ```-f <absolute path to hostfile>```.
 See documentation on using the [fabfile](https://github.com/RIAPS/riaps-pycom/tree/master/src/riaps/fabfile) to learn more about hostname definitions.